 There have been contradictory studies regarding the effects of palm oil on health.
-However, a review of most studies indicates that palm oil may cause some negative side effects if consumed in excess.
+Palm oil has many great health benefits, but it is also bad for you when consumed in excess.

-Palm oil is one of the most commonly consumed vegetable oils and the most controversial.
-While it has some health benefits associated with it, it also has some negative health impacts linked with it.
+Palm oil is one of the most popular vegetable oils and also one of the most debated.
+While it has some health benefits associated with it, it also has some negative health impacts linked to it.

 Aside from its impacts on health, reports have it that the production of palm oil has led to deforestation and the destruction of habitats of animal species, such as orangutans and elephants.